BlackLambert/unity-DI/README.md

 ### Resolving
 - Implement the *Injectable* interface for classes that have external dependencies.
 It is not important whether the implementing class is a MonoBehaviour or a default C# class.
 - The *Inject()* method of the *Injectable* interface is called by the DIContext the implementing class is in.
-No custom call necessary
+No custom call is necessary

 ## General Scene Hierarchy
 <img width="252" alt="Hierarchy within the scene" src="https://user-images.githubusercontent.com/57714553/153228145-bc472e31-e599-4b30-b1c5-f988ade4cf76.png">